spsforks/SCons-scons-wiki/ReleaseHOWTO/SimplifiedReleaseProcedure.md

 The .linux-x86_64 ones are not needed and may be deleted; the others all get uploaded to SF.

-* You have to rename the scons-$VERSION.win32.exe to scons-$VERSION-setup.exe; the build SConstruct should be fixed to do this.
-(Note that the upload script requires this.)

 ## Upload Software and Doc